ashwanthkumar/gocd-janitor/README.md

 ### Is there a way to run the Janitor without deleting anything?
 Yes, you could run the janitor with `--dry-run` flag.
 It doesn't delete but just print the directories that will be deleted.

-### Does Janitor keep the run logs?
-No, Janitor doesn't keep stage run logs.
-If you want this feature, please raise it as an Issue or even better send a Pull Request.

 ### How does Janitor decide if the Pipeline run is a Failure or a Success?
 Since there is no universal way to say if the pipeline has failed or not, because a stage could fail, but we could deem it unimportant (for the time being) and continue rest of the pipeline.